 The Boston Region MPO is establishing a policy to safeguard against unintentional discrimination when making decisions about investments in the transportation system.
 The MPO invites the public to participate in the development of this Disparate Impact and Disproportionate Burden (DI/DB) Policy.
 Please read on for more information and to sign up for updates.

-MPO staff will present the working group's policy recommendations for Disparate Impact and Disproportionate Burden (DI/DB) to the MPO board October 4, 2018.
+MPO staff will present the MPO's draft Disparate Impact and Disproportionate Burden (DI/DB) this spring at an MPO board meeting.
+Click here to see the meeting calendar and agendas.

 What is a DI/DB Policy?